-Description: As Enterprise Services grows with expanded Service Centers and Navigator countywide Resident Experience capability and proposing to create one new FTE to provide Residents First program management and oversight, along with planning and management of building the county's Residents First capabilities.
+3) Major Change: Proposed 1 new FTEs in IPR Administrative Services building the countywide Resident Experience capability and proposing to create one new FTE to provide Residents First program management and oversight, along with planning and management of building the county's Residents First capabilities.
 The total new expenditure for these positions is \$149,412 in 2024 and \$150,888 in 2025.